single-paper-background

 Research Opportunities

 Hollins students have opportunities to work closely with faculty mentors to conduct meaningful research.
-Whether it’s a several week summer research project in Hollins’ Summer Fellows research program or a yearlong senior honors thesis, students at all stages and of all interests are able to gain valuable research experience right here at Hollins.
-Learn more
+Whether it’s a several week summer research project in Hollins’ Summer Undergraduate Research Fellows (SURF), independent research with faculty or a yearlong senior honors thesis, students at all stages and of all interests are able to gain valuable research experience right here at Hollins.

 In this January Short Term course, students immerse themselves in one of the most biologically and culturally rich countries on the planet.
 Over the course of 17 days in the Andean highlands and the Amazon jungle, participants work at an ecological field station, engage in home stays with Indigenous communities, volunteer with environmental organizations, and take part in several ongoing research projects related to biodiversity and beyond.